 Informal Thematic Submissions:

 - In the Spirit of Partnership: Operationalisation of Sustaining Peace at the Regional Level

 - Building Sustainable Peace: Recommendations for the 2020 Peacebuilding Architecture Review, QUNO and GPPAC

 - Sustaining Peace in Practice: Lessons Learned from Liberia and Papua New Guinea, GPPAC and IPI

 Operationalising Sustaining Peace: Learning from the Sustaining Peace Roundtable Series, IPI, Dag Hammarskjöld Foundation, GNWP & GPPAC

-- 2 June, 2020, ‘No Sustainable Peace Without Us: Local Perspectives on Peacebuilding in Middle East and North Africa’, Middle East and North Africa (MENA).
+- 2 June 2020, ‘No Sustainable Peace Without Us: Local Perspectives on Peacebuilding in the Middle East and North Africa’, Middle East and North Africa (MENA).

 - 8 July 2020, ‘Lessons Learned and Strategic Operationalisation of Peacebuilding and Sustaining Peace in the Americas’, The Americas.